A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Numerical solution of the governing equations

 The multidimensional extrapolation techniques presented by Aslam~\cite{aslam2004partial} are used to populate this narrow band of cells with characteristic values of the compressibility of each fluid.
 For instance, Figure~\ref{fig:extrap} shows the two-dimensional extrapolation region for liquid-based values.
 The extension to a three-dimensional configuration is straightforward and a similar definition is done to define the extrapolation region for gas-based values.
-Even though the details shown in~\cite{aslam2004partial} are based on an implementation of the extrapolation across regions defined by a LS function, the same methodology can be easily adapted to a VOF framework.
+Even though the details shown in Aslam~\cite{aslam2004partial} are based on an implementation of the extrapolation across regions defined by a LS function, the same methodology can be adapted to a VOF framework.
+Then, phase-wise velocities are obtained extending the extrapolation method discussed in Dodd et al.~\cite{dodd2021vof} to compressible flows.
+Appendix~\ref{apn:extrap} provides more details on the extrapolation equations and how we implement them in a VOF framework.

-In the present code, a linear extrapolation of the divergence of each phase is performed.
-However, a constant extrapolation might be necessary for numerical stability depending on the problem configuration~\cite{palmore2019volume}.
-Using the extrapolation of the liquid-phase divergence as an example, Eqs.~(\ref{eqn:extrapconst}) and (\ref{eqn:extraplinear}) have to be solved.
-The gas-phase divergence extrapolation follows the same approach.

-In Eqs.~(\ref{eqn:extrapconst}) and (\ref{eqn:extraplinear}), \(g=\nabla\cdot\vec{u}_l\) and \(g_n=\vec{n}\cdot\nabla g\).
-Here, \(\vec{n}\) is defined pointing towards the gas phase.
-These equations are solved to steady-state in a fictitious time \(\tau\), which does not necessarily have units of time.
-First, the normal gradient of \(g\) is extrapolated in a constant fashion using Eq.~(\ref{eqn:extrapconst}) and, then, \(g\) is extrapolated linearly following \(g_n\) using Eq.~(\ref{eqn:extraplinear}).
-The liquid-phase extrapolation is only performed in the region defined by \(H(C)\), where \(H(C)=0\) if \(C=1\) and \(H(C)=1\) otherwise.
-That is, the extrapolation is done only at interface cells (i.e., \(0<C<1\)) and gas cells (i.e., \(C=0\)).
-When extrapolating gas-phase values, \(H(C)=0\) if \(C=0\) and \(H(C)=1\) otherwise.
-For practical purposes, it is sufficient to reach steady-state only within the extrapolation region defined in Figure~\ref{fig:extrap}.
-If a constant extrapolation is required for numerical stability, it is necessary to solve Eq.~(\ref{eqn:extraplinear}) by setting \(g_n=0\).
-More information on the numerical discretization and solution of these two equations can be found in Aslam~\cite{aslam2004partial}.

-Within the VOF framework, the normal unit vector is defined only at interface cells.
-Therefore, we need to populate the extrapolation region with an estimate of \(\vec{n}\) in order to solve Eqs.~(\ref{eqn:extrapconst}) and (\ref{eqn:extraplinear}).
-For that purpose, an inverse-distance weighted mean is used to average each component \(n_m\) (i.e., \(m={x,y,z}\)) of \(\vec{n}\) at non-interface cells following Eq.~(\ref{eqn:invdistmean}).
-To evaluate this mean, only the information of the closest set of \(i\) interface cells in the neighborhood of the node of interest is used. \(d_i\) is defined as the distance between the node and the centroid of the interface plane in cell \(i\).
-Once each mean \(n_m\) is obtained, the vector is re-normalized to have \(|\vec{n}|=1\).